syanenko/gallery/README.md

-Stereo images and video viewer in XR mode
+Online viewer for stereo images and video in XR mode